 A budget will be made available to allow the kit to be stored safely and maintained in good working order.

 Specific budgeting for development projects will be managed on a case by case basis, applying for budget from the Trustees in each of these cases.

-A "Development Pot" will be made available to cover low-cost resources used in the development process.
+A "Development Pot" line should be requested, and will be made available to cover low-cost resources used in the development process.